 Your brand image is a reflection of your and on your personal brand, your professionalism and business.
 Take a good look at the best brands from around the world and you will see they have one core brand image throughout everything.
 So why give your brand dyslexia and multiple personality disorder?
 It's important to have a consistent brand image that'll let people know you mean business and so guest will turn into clients without fear.

-I admit, that sounds a bit confusing so let me explain the difference between consistant brand image and how I see many businesses ‘out there' in the world.
-Also, then I'll go into how to give yourself and your business a consistant brand image that'll be recognizable and convey a good sense of professionalism.
+I admit, that sounds a bit confusing so let me explain the difference between consistent brand image and how I see many businesses ‘out there' in the world.
+Also, then I'll go into how to give yourself and your business a consistent brand image that'll be recognizable and convey a good sense of professionalism.

 Example of a bad brand image

 As we don't want to name names and point finders, so my example here is imaginary with fake names but they are all taken from real brands.

 Imagine Acme Corp Enterprises, they create widgets locally for you and your business friends.
 They are a local shop, with a modest size.
 Nothing to be overly impressed by, but nothing overly small either.
 They pride themselves as being the most organized and efficient widget makers in the area.